 To feed a 10-pound cat, you’d spend about $0.51 per day with Dr. Tim’s dry food or about $2.77 per day with Dr. Tim’s wet cat food.

-Overall, Is Dr. Tim’s Cat Food A Good Choice?
+Overall, Is Dr. Tim’s Cat Food a Good Choice?

 In terms of quality, Dr. Tim’s cat food is a decent choice.
 The recipes are primarily animal-based with at least 40% protein on a dry matter basis.
 Unfortunately, Dr. Tim’s selection is limited to one dry food and one canned food for cats and both are pretty high in carbohydrates.